 Peritoneal mesothelioma patients receiving intraoperative chemotherapy have even better survival times.
-A multicenter analysis of HIPEC (heated intraperitoneal chemotherapy) reported a median survival of 53 months.
-Over half of the patient recorded lived longer than 4 years after their treatment.
+A multicenter analysis of HIPEC (heated intraperitoneal chemotherapy) reported a median survival of 53 months, with more than 50% of the patients living longer than 4 years after treatment.

 Choosing a cancer center that specializes in mesothelioma is the best way to improve your prognosis.
-A small study by mesothelioma cancer center reported median survival times greater than 8 years in patients who had HIPEC.
-They accomplished this through surgical experience and patient-tailored treatment.
+A study by a mesothelioma cancer center reported median survival times greater than 8 years in patients who had undergone the HIPEC procedure.

 Radiation is another important mode of treatment for mesothelioma.
 Radiation is used in both neoadjuvant and adjuvant methods.

 Radiation is most commonly used as an adjuvant therapy.
 The purpose of following surgery with radiation is to prevent tumors from regrowing.
 A study of adjuvant radiation reported a median survival of 33 months.
-More than half of the patients who had surgery plus radiation lived even longer.
+More than half of the patients with surgery plus radiation lived even longer.

 Radiation plus chemotherapy is also a popular multimodal treatment plan for advanced mesothelioma.
 These patients are often ineligible for surgery.
 The addition of radiation to standard chemotherapy can extend survival.

 The research on multimodal therapy is overwhelming in favor of combining different modes of treatment.
-It’s natural that doctors have been testing the combination of 3 modes rather than just 2.
-If surgery and chemotherapy are so effective, wouldn’t surgery, chemotherapy and radiation be best?
-The answer seems to be “yes.”
+Naturally, doctors have been testing the combination of 3 modes, rather than just 2.

-The progress of traditional modes of cancer therapy have progressed slowly in mesothelioma treatment.
-Researchers have struggled to make chemotherapy and radiation more effective, which is why many doctors are turning to newer forms of cancer treatment.
+The progress of traditional modes of cancer therapy has progressed slowly in Mesothelioma Treatment.
+Researchers have struggled to make chemotherapy and radiation more effective, so many doctors are turning to newer forms of cancer treatment.

 Some emerging treatments used in multimodal therapy include:

 - Immunotherapy.
 This treatment uses the immune system to fight mesothelioma cells in the body.
-It is beneficial for patients who aren’t responding to chemotherapy and those who aren’t eligible for surgery.
+It benefits patients who aren’t responding to chemotherapy and those who aren’t eligible for surgery.
 It also causes few side effects.
 Doctors have used immunotherapy as a maintenance treatment after surgery with notable success.